 Generate Keys ¶

-Click Save private key and select any directory. puttygen saves the key into a text file with the ending .ppk
+saves the key into a text file with the .ppk

-.
+extension.
 This file also contains the public key.

 Copy the public key into the clipboard.

-On the VPS open the authorized_keys
+On the VPS, open the authorized_keys

-file in a text editor
+file in a text editor:

 sudo nano /home/manager/.ssh/authorized_keys

-paste the public key from puttygen into the editor, save and close the file (ctrl+o, ctrl+x).
+into the editor, then save and close the file (Ctrl+O, Ctrl+X).

 Go back to the Session dialog, save the settings, and try to open the connection.
 Putty should first ask for the private key's passphrase and then establish the SSH connection.